Mankato Ballet Company Code of Ethics

 Ethical Guidelines for MBC Students

-These guidelines have been prepared by the Ethics Committee of the MBC and follow industry standards for students of dance and closely related professions.
+These guidelines have been prepared by the Ethics Committee of the Mankato Ballet Company and follow industry standards for students of dance and closely related professions.
 They are intended to provide all dance students guidance in daily settings from the dressing room, the dance studio to one-on-one instruction.

 I. The best interests of each other comes first